‘What Is Aromatherapy?’

 Some essential oils such as cinnamon, marjoram, vanilla, thyme, and rosemary can be ingested.

 Precaution – It is advisable to ingest essential oils only under the supervision and authorization of a physician.

 In addition to using essential oils, aromatherapy also encourages the use of a few other complementary all-natural ingredients such as sea salts, muds, clays, herbs, sugars and cold pressed vegetable oils.
 No synthetic ingredients are ever used.

 In addition to therapeutic benefits at physical and psychological levels, essential oils can also be used in several other applications.
 Some oils can be used in laundry and household cleaners while others act as a natural insect repellent and pesticides.

 One such example is citronella essential oil.
 Citronella is often added to candles that are used for repelling mosquitoes.
 Visit our other pages to check out additional ways that you can use different essential oils.

 Best Ways to Release Aromas

-There are dozens of recognized essential oils, and there are several ways you can release their powerful aromas.
+There are several recognized essential oils, and there are many different ways you can release their powerful aromas.
 The easiest way is to simply add a few drops of essential oil to a cup or pot of boiling water to release a therapeutic scent into the air.

 For more effective disbursement, you should consider using an essential oil diffuser.
 There are several different types of diffusers.